ShengjunZhang/ShengjunZhang.github.io/content/publication/CDC_2021_DZSC/index.md

 publication: In *60th IEEE Conference on Decision and Control (In Submission)*
 publication_short: In *CDC 2021 (In Submission)*

 abstract: This paper investigates the stochastic distributed nonconvex optimiztion problem of minimizing a global cost function formed by the summation of $n$ local cost functions.
 We solve such a problem with involving zeroth-order (ZO) information exchange.
-In this paper, two distributed ZO algorithms are proposed.
-Agents sample their own local stochastic ZO oracle at two different points with an adaptive smoothing parameter.
+In this paper, we propose a ZO distributed primal--dual coordinate method (ZODIAC) to solve the stochastic optimization problem.
+Agents approximate their own local stochastic ZO oracle along coordinates with an adaptive smoothing parameter.
+We show that the proposed algorithm achieves the convergence rate of $\mathcal{O}(\sqrt{p}/\sqrt{nT})$ for genernal nonconvex cost functions.
+We demonstrate the efficiency of proposed algorithms through numerical example in comparison with the existing state-of-the art centralized and distributed ZO algorithms.